Getting Started

 Template recommendation

-In step two, MenuSquared presents a curated selection of templates based on your cuisine and style.
+In step three, MenuSquared presents a curated selection of templates based on your cuisine and style.
 You'll see a carousel of recommended designs with live previews.

 Editing your profile later